inUtil-info/whin2-contrib/README.md

 If you don't like following videos, the back-end API documentation and how-to tutorials can be found [here](https://rapidapi.com/inutil-inutil-default/api/whin2/).

-Once you get subscribed, an ApiKey will show up: copy it; then open the configuration node and paste it on the field named: *ApiKey*.
+Once you get subscribed an ApiKey will show up: copy it; then open the configuration node and paste it on the field named: *ApiKey*.
 That's all you need to do to start using whin.

 ### About the ApiKey:
 The *ApiKey* field is expecting a string, numbers and letters with no spaces.
 If you get stucked, check this [video](https://www.youtube.com/watch?v=uOZ-oH4kP58) and see from where can you copy the key that you have to paste on the config node.